Those who never experienced anxiety and panic attacks – Just don’t get it.

 #1 – Herbal Remedies for Anxiety

 A number of studies have already confirmed that Chamomile, St. Johns Wort and Valerian root can significantly reduce anxiety symptoms.
-In my experience, these are more effective for mild cases of anxiety and they will not be very helpful for an acute panic attack.
+In my experience, these are more effective for mild cases of anxiety and they will not help relieve an acute panic attack.

 Chamomile tea is especially recommended if anxiety is ruining your sleep, thanks to its sedative effect.
 If you want to know about preparation and dosage of St. Johns Wort and Valerian root – Read more here.